Windows Media Player Won’t Find Album Info- Step by Step Guide

 Top 3 Methods to Solve Windows Media Player Won’t Find Album Info

-By these 3 methods, you can quickly solve the windows media player album info database, and the windows media player won’t find album info.
+By these 3 methods, you can quickly solve the Windows media player album info database, and the Windows media player won’t find album info.

 Method 1: Edit Host Files